How to breastfeed: what to expect and what to know

 Will it hurt?

-If you’ve had a C-section, pain from your surgery may make it difficult to find a good position to feed in.
-You’ll probably find it easiest to feed in a side-lying position, as described really clearly on the US breastfeeding site Kellymom.
+If you've had a C-section, your surgery may make it difficult to find a good, pain-free position to feed in.
+You'll probably find it easiest to feed in a side-lying position, as described (and pictured) in our article on best breastfeeding positions for newborns.

 You may also notice that you feel some contraction-type tightenings across your tummy as your baby feeds.
 These 'afterpains', as they're called, are part of the entirely natural process of 'involution', where your uterus (womb) contracts back to its non-pregnant size and expels any remaining blood clots.
 The reason you feel them when you're breastfeeding is that breastfeeding releases oxytocin, which is the hormone that triggers involution contractions.

 A hot-water bottle can help (like it can with period pains) but, if not, your midwife may offer you some ibuprofen (safe, in small doses, when breastfeeding).
 You should stop feeling afterpains after a couple of days4.